GokulNathReddy/KDE-Dots/README.md

 ### This is the Layan Rice Dot-Files From XEroLinux

-<h3 align="center">This is just a small taste of what XeroLinux is not the whole.<br /> For the whole experience must install and use it.</h3>
+<h3 align="center">This is just a small taste of what XeroLinux is.<br /> For the whole experience you must install Distro & use it.</h3>

 ### Disclaimer